outcoldsolutions/openshift-webconsole-integration/README.md

 # Integration of OpenShift Web Console with Monitoring OpenShift application

-This is a node-js application, that listens on port 8080 and returns a script.js, that can be used by the OpenShift Web Console to integrate links from the Logs page directly to Splunk.
+A node-js application that listens on port 8080 and returns a `script.js`, that is used by the OpenShift Web Console to embed links from the Logs page directly to Splunk.

+The `script.js` based on the example from [Extension Option for External Logging Solutions](https://docs.openshift.com/container-platform/3.11/install_config/web_console_customization.html#extension-option-for-external-logging-solutions).
+The integration is based on the [Loading Extension Scripts and Stylesheets](https://docs.openshift.com/container-platform/3.11/install_config/web_console_customization.html#loading-custom-scripts-and-stylesheets).

 ![Web Console Example](https://raw.githubusercontent.com/outcoldsolutions/openshift-webconsole-integration/master/docs/webconsole-example.png)

-## App installation
+## Install the application

 Switch to the `collectorforopenshift` project if you want to keep the app under the same project as our collector.